 Anjali Shah, The Picky Eater

-My favorite healthy snacks for work are fruit and homemade trail mix.
+My favorite healthy are fruit and homemade trail mix.
 For fruit, I like “sturdier” fruits that can be shelf stable for a few days like apples, pears, oranges, and stone fruits like peaches/plums/nectarines.

 For my homemade trail mix I use 1/4 cup of high fiber cereal, 1/4 cup of Original Puffins, 1/4 cup of Kashi Heart to Heart, 1 tbsp Cashews, 1 tbsp almonds and 1 tbsp walnuts.
 I mix it all together and keep it in a ziploc bag – and it’s a great accompaniment to fruit when my mid-day munchies come around!